tbrycekelly/ShipLogger/readme.md

     )

 For initial setup, the appropriate cruise name should be provided.
 For position information, specify if you are using a _serial_ or _tcp_ connection with your GPS repreater.
 Next provide the respective configuration information for either the serial or tcp connection.
 The default `nmea.update` interval of 10 seconds is likely appropriate.
 The `final.action` name specified at which point the log should reset rather than increment actions.
 For example, recovery of the CTD usually (and hopefully) follows the deployment of the CTD, so after a CTD deployment event, the appropriate metadata in the form is preserved for the recovery event.
 Finally, the system time (hopefully UTC!) to local time offset can be given (-8 is UTC-8).

+The next section of the configuration is for setting up the instruments and the actions associated with them.
+To edit or add an instrument or action, simply add a new list entry or modify the list of actions associated with it.
+See the __Actions__ section below.

+#### Actions

+Custom instruments, and the actions associated with them, are easily added in `config.R`.
+A typical entry will follow this scheme:

+    instruments[[<instrument name>]] = c('<action1>', '<action2>', ... '<actionX>')

+The `instrument name` can be any string eith or without spaces, but it must be unique realtive to the other instruments.
+Similarly, actions can be anything and _can_ be placed in any order.
+Note, that the order of actions does matter as it sets both the order of actions within the GUI, but also interacts with the `final.action` setting from above.
+For am example of how the `final.action` setting works, consider the following instrument entry:

+    instruments[['CTD']] = c('Deploy', "Recover", 'Abort', 'At Depth')

+With `final.action = 'Recover'`, when a users logs a deployment, the form will keep the metadata as entered (inc. station, cast, author) and the action will be incremented by one to __Recover__.
+When a recovery action is logged, the form will be completely reset since that action is the `final.action'.
+Alternatively, if the entry was:

+    instruments[['CTD']] = c('Deploy', 'At Depth', "Recover", 'Abort')

+Then the form would allow Deploy, At Depth, and Recover to be performed in order without any significant user input.
+Therefore, we recommend in general that the action list be ordered as `Deploy` and `Recover` in that order with any required actions in their respective order between those two and any supplemental actions after the `final.action` (as `Abort` is here).
+Here are some additonal example configures:

+    instruments[['CTD']] = c('Deploy', 'Soaking', 'At Depth', "Recover", 'Abort')
+    instruments[['Bongo']] = c('Deploy', 'At Depth', "Recover", 'Abort')
+    instruments[['Mooring Recovery']] = c('Pinged', 'Released', 'Tagged', 'On Deck', 'Abort')

 #### Setting a computer name